antalmelinda1116/how-to-live-with-covid19/README.md

 * I expect feedback when submitting the question form that the form has been submitted correctly
 * I expect that the navigation links work properly so that is takes me wherever I want to go
 * Clear information about actual restrictions and opportunities

+### **Design Choices**

+Nowadays all news are about the Coronavirus.
+It might be exhausting for many of us to see the potential danger everywhere associated with a strong yellow color.
+In my design choices I am trying to avoid this visual anxiety and to create a harmonic ambience for the user.
+I have used [Coolors](https://coolors.co/) and [Adobe Color](https://color.adobe.com/) to come up with a harmonic color scheme.